Thierry-Dumont/Odes-NG/Radau5-NG/test/README.md

  - KPP.hpp        (a 1d PDE (the classical Fisher KPP problem).

-   Modify "typedef" intructions in main.cc to choose one example.
+   Modify "typedef" instructions in main.cc to choose one example.

+ We recommend to have a look at  _Oregonator.hpp_ which is quite simple.
+In this example, the Jacobian is provided, but you can use it or not by changing the flag _ComputeJacobianNumerically_ (if set to true, the  Jacobian is computed by finite differences, and the method _Jacobian_ is not used).

 3. define or not LOGRADAU5